World Water Day: 12 Simple Ways to Cut Back on Plastic

 Plastic bags, which are used on a daily basis can take up to 1,000 years to fully break down in landfills.
 Our sea life, such as turtles often mistake these plastic bags for their favorite meal, jellyfish.
 The brilliant people behind Turtle Bags were horrified by the number of turtles suffering due to our plastic-filled oceans, so they created organic cotton string bags to replace single-use plastic bags.
 They are incredibly strong and stretchy and can hold up to 40kg!
 They also fold up really small in your bag.
 Every time you head out, make sure you throw one in your bag to make sure you never have to use a plastic bag again.

 It has been reported that the beauty industry creates 120 billion units of packaging every year.
 The majority of toiletries from shower gel to shampoo arrive to use in plastic bottles – 70% of which will end up in landfill and make its way into our oceans.
 Even if plastic packaging goes into recycling bins, not all of it can be recycled for reasons as simple such as the colour of the plastic.
-By simply switching to using bar soap we can significantly reduce the amount of plastic that will leave our bathrooms.
+By simply switching to using plastic free skincare options we can significantly reduce the amount of plastic that will leave our bathrooms.

 8. Skip Plastic Beauty